AaronMoseley/VulkanDynamicLighting/README.md

 This Visual Studio project assumes that you have a directory called "ThirdPartyLibraries" above the directory containing the project.
-In ThirdPartyLibraries, you should have installed GLFW, STB, and GLM.
-Additionally, at the same level as ThirdPartyLibraries, you should have installed the Vulkan SDK.
+In ThirdPartyLibraries, you should have installed GLM, Qt (version 6.10.0), STB, and Vulkan (version 1.4.309.0).
+So, to use the source code, your directory tree should look like below.

+└───ThirdPartyLibraries
+|   ├───glm
+|   |   └─── ...
+|   ├───Qt
+|   |   └─── ...
+|   ├───std-master
+|   |   └─── ...
+|   └───VulkanSDK
+|       └─── ...
+|
+|
+└───VoltEngine
+    └─── ...

 Alternatively, you can download the release zip file and run the program without building.